DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-tooltip.md

-showOpenButton | boolean | Specifies the Open button's visibility. showCloseButton | boolean | Specifies the Close button's visibility. showDeleteButton | boolean | Specifies the Delete button's visibility. commandButtonIds | Array&lt;string&gt; | A command button's identifier list. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale. onOpenButtonClick? | () => void | An event raised when the Open button is clicked.
+showOpenButton | boolean | Specifies the Open button's visibility. showCloseButton | boolean | Specifies the Close button's visibility. showDeleteButton | boolean | Specifies the Delete button's visibility. commandButtonIds | Array&lt;string&gt; | The command button's identifier list. formatDate | [FormatterFn](scheduler.md#formatterfn) | A function that formats dates according to the locale. onOpenButtonClick? | () => void | An event raised when the Open button is clicked.
 The event handler should open the appointment form. onDeleteButtonClick? | () => void | An event raised when the Delete button is clicked.
 The event handler should delete an appointment.